bencbartlett/Overmind/README.md

 If you do want to use Overmind as-is, the [latest release](https://github.com/bencbartlett/Overmind/releases) should work right out of the box.
 However, if you find something broken, please [submit an issue](https://github.com/bencbartlett/Overmind/issues/new) and I'll try to fix it.

 ### Out of the box
 If you just want to run Overmind without modification, you can copy the compiled `main.js` file attached to the [latest release](https://github.com/bencbartlett/Overmind/releases) into your script.
+Please note that Overmind is not (yet) fully automated; refer to the [Overmind wiki](https://github.com/bencbartlett/Overmind/wiki) for how to run the bot.

-### Full installation
+### Installing from source
 If you want to install the full codebase, download or clone the repository, then navigate to the Overmind root directory and run:

 ```npm install```